-The design of any new build should minimise any adverse visual impacts on the local landscape character of Stoke Lacy Parish, and incorporate the following landscape design and biodiversity principles where they are applicable to the site concerned:
+The design of all new buildings should minimise any adverse visual impacts on the local landscape character of Stoke Lacy Parish, and incorporate the following landscape design and biodiversity principles where they are applicable to the site concerned:

 - All new development within the settlements of Stoke Lacy and Stoke Cross should protect important local landscape features which enhance the character of the built-up area and link it to the open countryside.
 These include the following: watercourses, ponds, veteran / ancient trees, traditional hedgerows, woodland and traditional orchards.
 These features should be incorporated into landscaping designs. - 2.
 Landscaping schemes should incorporate the planting of native broadleaved woodland species where possible, and plant new traditional species hedgerows in boundary schemes. - 3.
 Landscaping schemes should be used to enhance local wildlife, providing new and restored habitats and contributing to biodiversity net gain. - 4.
 Buildings should incorporate features to enhance biodiversity including bat bricks, bird boxes and hedgehog gravel boards; - 5.
 Lighting schemes should be designed to minimise light pollution and protect the area's dark skies.
 Security lighting should be operated by intruder switching, be appropriate to the setting, be unobtrusive and energy efficient and have consideration for neighbouring amenity.
 Business development must have lighting plans and large agricultural units or tourist enterprises in the countryside should avoid light pollution. - 6.
 Existing public rights of way should be protected, and schemes should provide safe and accessible linkages to nearby walking routes, cycle routes and bridleways wherever possible. - 7.
-Key Public Views are identified in Figure 1 and proposals should respect these views in accordance with Design Code 03.
-Where a proposal impacts on an identified Key Public View, a Landscape and Visual Impact Assessment or similar study should be carried out to ensure that the scheme is designed and sited sensitively and appropriately to mitigate any adverse impacts.
+Existing views of landscape and heritage significance should be respected and used as a placemaking opportunity.
+A number of Key Public Views of particular importance to the local community have been identified and are shown on Figure 1.
+Views to the Church in Character Area Stoke Lacy are also important.
+Where a development proposal would affect these views, appropriate evidence should be submitted with any application to demonstrate how the view has been taken into account and respected.